-We're shaping the future of e-mobility
+This is how we're shaping the future of e-mobility

 Digitalization accelerates research

-We generate more than 70 million data points every day when we test our material in small test batteries.
+We generate more than 100 million data points every day when we test our material in small test batteries.
 Machine learning and our supercomputer Quriosity help predict and analyze material properties, accelerating our research.

 Where will our battery materials take you?

+We believe the development of advanced emission control technologies and the increasing demand for electric powered cars will help reduce emissions and increase air quality on a global scale.
 Fewer emissions will make our world a better place to live by reducing the impact of air pollution in inner cities and creating a positive effect on the health of the population.